<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Product bundling, on the other hand, is a marketing strategy.
 It involves grouping several existing products together for sale as a single unit, often at a special price.
 The key difference is that bundled items aren’t physically assembled into a new unit before shipping.
 They are simply picked and packed together when an order is placed.
 Kitting creates a brand-new, single item; bundling simply sells existing items together.

-Kitting vs. Standard Packaging
+How Kitting Differs from Standard Packaging

 While a kitted item needs to be packaged, kitting and packaging are two different steps.
 Packaging is focused on protecting an item for safe transit.
 It’s the box, the filler material, and the tape used to ensure your products arrive without damage.
 The primary goal of packaging is simply to get an item from point A to point B in one piece.